thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

   `Tridimensional` modelling hypothesis is supported.q
 - if the `Plate` orthotropic axis convention is used, only the `Tridimensional` and `PlaneStress` modelling hypotheses are supported.
-- if the `Pipe` orthotropic axis convention is used, only the `Tridimensional`, `Axisymmetrical`, `AxisymmetricalGeneralisedPlainStrain`, and `AxisymmetricalGeneralisedPlainStres` modelling hypotheses are
+- if the `Pipe` orthotropic axis convention is used, only theI `Tridimensional`, `Axisymmetrical`, `AxisymmetricalGeneralisedPlainStrain`, and `AxisymmetricalGeneralisedPlainStres` modelling hypotheses are